 An online merchant gateway, like PayPal or Stripe, is one option for e-commerce ventures.
 However, accepting in-person payments using an online gateway is often clunky and requires a number of workarounds; you’re effectively entering your customer’s details as if you were them.
 This is likely to leave your customers less than thrilled about the experience — and you and your staff consistently spending extra time on an everyday task.

 Pairing a modern EFTPOS payment terminal with a banking alternative to the Big 4, such as a neobank, is an option many business owners are now considering.
 Frustrated with the lack of support traditional banks provide to large enterprises, small and business sized business owners are looking beyond the incumbents and setting their sights on more forward-thinking providers.

-When you take payment via Zeller Terminal, funds are deposited into your Zeller Transaction on the same day — giving you fast access to your funds.
+When you take payment via Zeller Terminal, funds are settled into your Zeller Transaction Account on the same day — giving you fast access to your funds.
 Spend the money you make using your Zeller Mastercard as soon as funds clear.
 It’s the quickest way to speed up your cash flow and grow your business.